ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on satire of modern cultural fixations.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why we overvalue fleeting moments.

 ---